gprearo/plumbing-rs/README.md

     Warn,
     Error
 }
-//Use a generics, never knows...
+//It uses a generics, never knows...
 Maybe we can have a json impl pub trait Logger<T> {
     fn log(&self, level: LogLevel, data: T);
 }